 The Listening Chair is hosted by Meg Calvin and Miranda Priddy.

-Miranda is the Director of Project Management at the Institute for Discipleship.
-She is originally from Stephenville, Texas, and earned a degree in theater from McMurry University in Abilene and is now working on an MBA.
-She lives in Winfield, Kansas, with her adorable pup, Lola.
+Miranda is the Director of Business Operations at the Institute for Discipleship.
+She is originally from Stephenville, Texas, and earned a degree in theater from McMurry University in Abilene and is now working on an MBA at Southwestern College in Kansas.
+She lives in Derby, Kansas, with her fiancé and their adorable pup, Lola.